zwang126/AzureKibana_SIEM/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_

-	You can manage multiple servers in groups manner by playbook, reduced human efforts and manual errors.
+No configuration was performed manually, which is advantageous because yu can manage multiple servers in groups manner by playbook, reduced human efforts and manual errors.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
 - Install: docker.io
 - Install: python-pip
 - Install: docker